 Mint family (Lamiaceae)

-Description: This native perennial plant is 2½–4' tall, branching frequently in the upper half.
+Description: This herbaceous perennial plant is 2½–4' tall, branching frequently in the upper half.
 The light green stems are four-angled and hairless.
 The opposite leaves are broadly lanceolate to ovate, and vary in color from light green to dark green, sometimes with yellow or red tints.
 These color variations are in part a response to environmental conditions.
 The hairless leaves are up to 4" long and 2" across, and have serrated margins.
 They exude an oregano scent.
 At the top of major stems are rounded heads of flowers about 1-3" across.
 The flowers begin blooming in the center of the head, gradually moving toward its periphery, forming a wreath of flowers.
 Each flower is lavender or pink, and about 1" long, with an irregular shape.
 The corolla divides into a tubular upper lip with projecting stamens, and three slender lower lips that function as landing pads for visiting insects.
 The blooming period occurs during mid-summer and lasts about 1 month.
 The root system consists of deep, strongly branched roots, and shallow rhizomes that are responsible for the vegetative spread of the plant.
 These rhizomes typically send up multiple leafy stems in a tight cluster, giving Wild Bergamot a bushy appearance.

 Cultivation: The preference is full or partial sun, and moist to slightly dry conditions.
 Growth is more luxuriant in a moist rich loam, although this can cause the plant to flop around as the growing season progresses.
 Under drought conditions, the lower leaves will turn yellow and drop off the stems; this reaction is normal.
 The lower leaves often develop powdery mildew, particularly when the weather is rainy.
 While this plant is easy to grow, it often becomes rather dilapidated in appearance as the growing season progresses because of these problems.
 This plant often spreads aggressively.